IndexZer0/laravel-validation-provider/README.md

 ---

-- Store all your validation logic in clean reusable composable providers.
+- Write all your validation definitions in clean reusable composable providers.
-- Avoid duplicating validation definitions.
 - Standardise the way you define and use validation in `Form Requests` and elsewhere.
-- Compose validation with the use of `AggregateValidationProvider` and `NestedValidationProvider`.
+- Easily compose validation with the use of `AggregateValidationProvider` and `NestedValidationProvider`.
-- Easily create and validate data straight from the `ValidationProvider`.
+- Conveniently create and validate data straight from the `ValidationProvider`.

 ---
 - [Requirements](#requirements)